HaseaGhebyon/HaseaGhebyon/README.md

 - 👋 Hi, I’m @HaseaGhebyon.
 You can call me Geb
-- 👀 I’m interested in System Architect
+- 👀 I’m interested in Software Architect and Generative AI
-- 🌱 I’m currently learning NEXT JS and Cybersecurity
+- 🌱 I’m currently learning Genertive Adversarial Network and Diffusion Model